PrefectHQ/prefect/docs/cloud/agents/docker.md

 # Docker Agent

-The Docker Agent is designed to work in all environments with access to a Docker daemon.
-Docker agents are most commonly used on personal machines for testing flow run deployments, but the docker agent is by no means only useful for testing.
-In fact, it creates flow runs that interact with the Prefect API in the same way that it would on any other platform.
-This allows the Docker Agent to be a fully functioning method of executing flows in conjunction with the Prefect API.
+The Docker agent is designed to work in all environments with access to a Docker daemon.
+Docker agents are most commonly used on personal machines for testing flow run deployments, but still serves as a fully functioning method of executing flows in conjunction with the Prefect API.

 [[toc]]